effofxprime/Cosmregistry-API/README.md

 Now you can restart your NGINX server to apply the changes.

 ## Complete
 All done!
-Visit the url you set up as the `server_name` directive and test to make sure everything is working.
+Visit the URL you set up as the `server_name` directive and test to make sure everything is working.
-If you are having trouble, start a [discussion](https://github.com/effofxprime/Cosmregistry-API/discussions) and give a detailed explaination of what is going on.
+If you are having trouble, start a [discussion](https://github.com/effofxprime/Cosmregistry-API/discussions) and give a detailed explanation of what is going on.